List of Free Online Philosophy Lectures, Courses and Classes

 The philosophy department at UC - Berkeley makes lectures available from several of its philosophy courses as video or audio podcasts through iTunes University and YouTube.
 These lectures typically aren't accompanied by other materials, like syllabi, exams or reading lists.

 - The Nature of Mind examines questions about mental states, like memories and desires, consciousness and personal identity.

 - Philosophy of Society provides a basis for studies in the social sciences, inquiring into the nature of social reality and how that relates to psychological and physical experience.

 - The Theory of Meaning looks at a variety of questions that explore the intersection of thought and language, semantics and how language is used socially.

 University of Oxford

-Learners can also explore courses on Nietzsche, bioethics and Kant, among other topics, through audio and video podcasts from Oxford's Faculty of Philosophy.
-Through the eight audio podcasts in Aesthetics and the Philosophy of Art, students may read writings on beauty from ancient philosophers as well as Hume and Kant.
+- Aesthetics and the Philosophy of Art is composed of eight audio podcasts centered around writings on beauty from ancient philosophers as well as Hume and Kant.
 The course also covers how to understand and define art, including literature and music.

 - Philosophy of Religion investigates questions about the existence of God, religious experience, evil and faith related to the traditions of Christianity, Judaism and Islam.
 Handouts accompany each audio lecture.